Autophagy: Tumor suppressor

 Several experiments have been done with mice and varying Beclin1, a protein that regulates autophagy.
 When the Beclin1 gene was altered to be heterozygous (Beclin 1+/-), the mice were found to be tumor-prone.
 However, when Beclin1 was overexpressed, tumor development was inhibited.
 Care should be exercised when interpreting phenotypes of beclin mutants and attributing the observations to a defect in autophagy, however: Beclin1 is generally required for phosphatidylinositol 3- phosphate production and as such it affects numerous lysosomal and endosomal functions, including endocytosis and endocytic degradation of activated growth factor receptors.
 In support of the possibility that Beclin1 affects cancer development through an autophagy-independent pathway is the fact that core autophagy factors which are not known to affect other cellular processes and are definitely not known to affect cell proliferation and cell death, such as Atg7 or Atg5, show a much different phenotype when the respective gene is knocked out, which does not include tumor formation.
 In addition, full knockout of Beclin1 is embryonic lethal whereas knockout of Atg7 or Atg5 is not.

 Necrosis and chronic inflammation also has been shown to be limited through autophagy which helps protect against the formation of tumor cells.

+Colorectal cancer

+Colorectal cancer incidence is associated with a high-fat diet, and such a diet is linked to elevated levels of bile acids in the colon, particularly deoxycholic acid.
+Deoxycholic acid induces autophagy in non-cancer colon epithelial cells and this induction of autophagy contributes to cell survival when cells are stressed.
+Also autophagy is a survival pathway that is constitutively present in apoptosis-resistant colon cancer cells.
+The constitutive activation of autophagy in colon cancer cells, is thus a colon cancer cell survival strategy that needs to be overcome in colon cancer therapy.